alinatp/cse15l-lab-reports/Report2.md

 `/add-message?s=hello`
 ![add message hello](addMessage1.png)
-* The handleRequest method is being called.
+* The `handleRequest` method is being called.
-* The relevant arguments to those methods are the first and second if statements.
+* The relevant arguments to those methods are the first if statement.
 * No values got changed because all the method does is just input the message on the screen.

 `/add-message?s=how are you`